lucas-matt/blog/source/_drafts/microservice-mtg-2.md

 ---

-*This post is part of a larger series on the pitfalls, problems and (anti-)patterns commonly encountered whilst adapting and running a microservice style architecture.
+*This post is part of a larger series on the challenges commonly encountered whilst adapting and running a microservice style architecture.
 For further entries in this series please check out the following links*:
 * *{% post_link microservice-mtg-1 Part 1: Introduction %}*
 * *{% post_link microservice-mtg-2 Part 2: Decomposing to Microservices %}*